 Coronavirus (COVID-19): Your Questions AnsweredMarch 13, 2020 - Katie McCallum

-With the number of coronavirus (COVID-19) cases growing, you probably have a lot of questions.
-This is a rapidly evolving situation, and there are still many unknowns — but, we want you to be as informed and prepared as possible.
+When it comes to the new coronavirus that causes COVID-19, you probably have a lot of questions.
+This pandemic is a rapidly evolving situation, and there are still many unknowns — but, we want you to be as informed and prepared as possible.

 Dr. Ashley Drews, medical director of infection prevention and control at Houston Methodist, answers common questions you may have about COVID-19 below.